 Stefanie Boltz, MPP

-Ms. Boltz oversees development and dissemination of digital tools and video curriculum, and curates family planning and reproductive health curricula and resources for Innovating Education in Reproductive Health at the University of California, San Francisco.
+Ms. Boltz oversees development and production of video curricula, digital tools, and trainings for Innovating Education in Reproductive Health at the University of California, San Francisco.
 Prior to Innovating Education in Reproductive Health, Ms. Boltz spent 8 years at The National Campaign to Prevent Teen and Unplanned Pregnancy, where she developed and directed national youth and college programs, managed media, video, and digital projects, and provided technical assistance to federal, state and local agencies.
 In her role, she also helped launch Bedsider, an online birth control support network, and created and launched the Bedsider Campus Ambassador program.

 Jema Turk, PhD, MA, MPP

 Dr. Turk manages the research and evaluation efforts of the national Ryan Residency Training Program.
 She has published multiple quantitative and qualitative studies on abortion training and most recently led a national study of chief residents regarding their training in family planning.
 Dr. Turk is currently co-leading a prospective cohort study on obgyns and their family planning practice post-residency.
-She also serves as the Senior Research Consultant Innovating Education in Reproductive Health..
 Prior to UCSF, Dr. Turk acted as a research associate at Stanford University’s Clayman Institute for Gender Research, where she oversaw research analyses for a national study on dual-academic career couples.

 Amanda Sawyer, MA